HarshaKota/marist-mscs621-harshakota/README.md

 <h1 align="center" style="border-bottom: none;">Watson Assistant Banking Application</h1>

-This Node.js app demonstrates the Watson Assistant service in a simple interface engaging in a series of simple simulated banking tasks.
+This Node.js app demonstrates the Watson Assistant service in a simple interface engaging in a series of simple simulated banking tasks

 This application provides the user with a virtual banking agent that can help you with different banking tasks: